arogozhnikov/arogozhnikov.github.io/_remarks/2015-11-29-using-fortran-from-python.markdown

        z = my_function(x, y)
 </pre>

-Result of computations `z` is numpy array.
+The result of the computation, `z`, is a numpy array.
 This code doesn't look like those old fortran77 programs with lots of 'C' and strange indentations, because it uses fortran 90 standard, which is rather permissive.